fluid-project/infusion-docs/src/documents/ComponentGrades.md

                 A <it>renderer</it> component is a view component that also bears a renderer.
                 There are additional features provided by this component grade specified on the
                 <a href="tutorial-gettingStartedWithInfusion/RendererComponents.md#useful-functions-and-events">
-                Useful functions and events</a> section of the <a href="tutorial-gettingStartedWithInfusion/RendererComponents.md">Tutorial - Renderer Components</a> page.
+                Useful functions and events</a> section of the
+                <a href="tutorial-gettingStartedWithInfusion/RendererComponents.md">Tutorial - Renderer Components</a>
+                page.
-                Note that the current Infusion renderer is deprecated and will be rebuilt in upcoming releases.
+                Note that the current Infusion renderer is deprecated and will be replaced in the Infusion 5.0 release.
             </td>
         </tr>
     </tbody>